Donitzo/godot-blender-vertex-baker/README.md

 # Godot Blender Vertex Baker

-This project provides a way to import material-less colored meshes from Blender into Godot as merged meshes.
+This project provides a way to bake material-less colored meshes from Blender into Godot.
 This can significantly reduce draw calls for purely color-based geometry.

 Features: